-Leader: Let us pray

-All: Firstborn of the dead,
+All: Firstborn of the dead.

-open our eyes and unplug our ears to the mystery of our salvation so that we may no longer seek the Living among the dead,

-but may go to our brothers and sisters

-to proclaim your life and love which endures for ever.
+open our eyes and unplug our ears to the mystery of our salvation so that we may no longer seek the Living among the dead, but may go to our brothers and sisters to proclaim your life and love which endures for ever

-Leader: And so in Jesus' name we pray:

 For those who can glimpse no dawn in their darkness.
 Lord, hear us.

-All: Lord, hear our prayer.

 Leader: For readiness to be surprised by life and love in unexpected people and places.
-Lord, hear us.

 Leader: For the rising of the Christ, the bright Morning Star, over our city of Melbourne.

+Leader: That we may be Christians who show the face of Christ and name him to seekers and strangers.
 Lord, hear us.

-Leader: That we may be Christians who show the face of Christ and name him to

-seekers and strangers.
-Lord, hear us.

-All: Lord, hear our prayer.

 Hymn: Christ the Lord is risen today: Hallelujah!

-Let the whole creation say: Hallelujah!
+Let the whole creation say: Halleluiah!

 Raise your joys and triumphs high: Hallelujah!
 Sing now, heaven and earth reply: Hallelujah!

-Love's redeeming work is done; Hallelujah! fought the fight, the battle won; Hallelujah! vain the stone, the watch, the seal: Hallelujah!
+Love's redeeming work is done; Hallelujah!
+Fought the fight, the battle won; Hallelujah!
+Vain the stone, the watch, the seal: Hallelujah!
 Christ has burst the gates of hell.
 Hallelujah!

-Lives again our glorious king; Hallelujah! where, O death, is now your sting?
+Lives again our glorious king; Hallelujah!
+Where, O death, is now your sting?
 Hallelujah!
-Once he died our souls to save; Hallelujah! where your victory, O grave?
+Once he died our souls to save; Hallelujah!
+Where your victory, O grave?
 Hallelujah!

-Soar we now where Christ has led, Hallelujah! following our exalted Head; Hallelujah! made like him, like him we rise: Hallelujah! ours the cross, the grave, the skies.
+Soar we now where Christ has led, Hallelujah!
+Following our exalted Head; Hallelujah!
+Made like him, like him we rise: Hallelujah!
+Ours the cross, the grave, the skies.
 Hallelujah!

 Cities are places of joy and sorrow, of grace and disgrace.
-They are places of blessing, because in them the glory of God, so many men and women made in the image of God, are gathered together.
-They are places of woe, because in them this image of God can be so easily disfigured and disguised.
+They are places of blessing, because in them the glory of God, so many people made in the image of God, are gathered together.
+They are places of woe, because in them this image of God is so often disfigured and disguised.

 There are bright city centres to which all roads and pathways lead, and there are the city fringes of shadow and alienation.
-The holy and unholy are built together by its saints and sinners.
+The holy and unholy coexist in uneasy tension.
 In its social crucible we can offer glory to God, or be seduced to the worship of alien gods.

 Jerusalem in the time of Jesus was not much different.

+MELBOURNE CITY CHURCHES IN ACTION